cysouw/diathesis/text/c03_prepositions.md

 There appear to be only a small selection of prepositions that can be used in such alternations, which will be discussed in turn in subsequent subsections.

 - *an*   : Partially completed action and/or bodily contact with object
+- *auf*  : Action in the direction of object or object as musical instrument
+- *aus*  : Object of reading
 - *in*   : Partially completed action inside object
+- *mit*  : Object as instrument or reciprocal activity
+- *nach* : Less affected object of action in the direction of object
 - *von*  : Partial usage of object
-- *nach* : Less affected object of action in the direction of object
-- *auf*  : Action in the direction of object or object as musical instrument
 - *über* : Object of control, communication, cognitive content
-- *mit*  : Object as instrument/comitative
-- *aus*  : Object of reading
-- *für*
-- *zu*
+- *zu*   : Direction

 It is important to realise that many verbs allow for more than one of these alternations, depending on the reading of the verb/object combination \Next[a,b].
 With the same verb, there might even be combinations that do not allow for any prepositional alternation \Next[c-e].